matthew-brett/transforms3d/doc/gimbal_lock.rst

 .. image:: images/spitfire_hoped.png

-But, wait.
-Let's go back over that again.
+But, wait, let's go back over that again.
 Look at the result of the rotation around the $y$ axis.
 Notice that the $x$ axis, as was, is now aligned with the $z$ axis, as it is now.
 Rotating around the $z$ axis will have exactly the same effect as adding an extra rotation